aleksandar-b/Enhancify/README.md

-Enhance object methods with hooks.
+### Enhance object methods with hooks.
+Hook into any method call in an object.
+Using JavaScript Proxy spec.

 #### Before method is called:
 ```js